 The second and final trial against Nuon Chea and Khieu Samphan, Case 002/2, began on October 17, 2014 and covers a broader range of atrocities, including genocide; forced marriage and rape; treatment of Buddhists; internal purges; and the targeting of former Khmer Republic officials, four security centers, three worksites, and one cooperative.

 The ECCC’s first trial, Case 001, against Kaing Guk Eav, alias Duch ended in victory, finding the former Chairman of the Khmer Rouge S-21 Security Center in Phnom Penh guilty of crimes against humanity and war crimes committed at the infamous prison in Phnon Penh.
 Duch is currently serving a life sentence in Kandal prison in Cambodia.
-As part of the Court’s reparations to victims, a collection of Duch’s statements of apology and acknowledgement of responsibility have been compiled and are available to view here.
+As part of the Court’s reparations to victims, a collection of Duch’s statements of apology and acknowledgment of responsibility have been compiled and are available to view here.

 Four additional former Khmer Rouge officials have been charged for their alleged role in committing mass atrocities during the Khmer Rouge regime in three separate cases known as Case 003, Case 004, and Case 004/1.
 The decision on whether the trials will move forward is pending.